SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Generics.md

 function someFunction<MyType: Copyable> { ... }
 ```

-Both declarations of `someFunction()` in the code above
-require the generic type parameter `MyType` to be copyable.
-In the first version, the constraint is implicit;
+In the code above,
+the first declaration has an implicit constraint,
-the second version lists the explicitly.
+and the second version lists the conformance explicitly.
 In most code,
 types also implicitly conform to these common protocols.
 For more information,